-The beautiful town of Brasov is the perfect base if you want to explore the region of Transylvania in Romania.
-While many choose to visit the famous Bran or Peles castle and Poiana Brasov, there are many other places to visit and things to do in the area.
-I listed six 6 day trips from Brasov so if you’ve already visited the city and wish to go on a day trip, read the entire article and pick the journey that suits you better.
+The beautiful town of Brasov is the perfect base if you want to explore Transylvania in Romania.
+While many choose to visit the famous Bran and Peles Castles or Poiana Brasov, there are other places to visit and things to do in the area.
+I listed the 6 best day trips from Brasov, so if you’ve already seen the city and wish to go on a day trip, read the entire article and pick the journey that suits you better.

 The city of Rasnov is a typical Romanian provincial town, with not much going on but still with enough things to do on a day trip from Brasov.

-Enjoy a Panoramic View over the City from the Rasnov Citadel
+Enjoy a panoramic view over the city from the Citadel

 Start your day with an easy hike to the Citadel and admire the views over the city.
-The Rasnov Citadel is an impressive thirteenth-century fortress built on the top of a mountain at 200 meters above the town.
-It dominates Rasnov’s skyline, being a great example of a fort made to protect the community at times of invasion.
+The Rasnov Citadel is an impressive thirteenth-century fortress built on the top of a mountain 200 meters above the town.
+It dominates Rasnov’s skyline, a great example of a fort made to protect the community during an invasion.

-Note: The Rasnov Citadel is going through renovation works throughout 2020 and 2021 so you can’t go inside, but a hike up to the fortress and a walk outside the Citadel walls is still a good idea.
+Note: If the Rasnov Citadel goes through renovation works, you can’t go inside, but a hike up to the fortress and a walk outside the Citadel walls is still a good idea!

 Have Fun at Dino Park